textileio/js-powergate-client/README.md

   // current storage state, and all related Powegate storage jobs const { cidInfosList } = await pow.data.cidInfo(cid)

-  // retrieve data stored in the storage profile by cid const bytes = await pow.data.get(cid)
+  // retrieve data stored in the user by cid const bytes = await pow.data.get(cid)

-  // send FIL from an address managed by your storage profile to any other address await pow.wallet.sendFil(addressesList[0].address, "<some other address>", BigInt(1000)) }
+  // send FIL from an address managed by your user to any other address await pow.wallet.sendFil(addressesList[0].address, "<some other address>", BigInt(1000)) }
 ```